Online course details

 Phase 1: Entry gateway

-This comprise a professional development audit (PDA) of your education, qualifications, experience, and competencies to date, and a reflective summary.
+This comprises of a professional development audit (PDA) of your education, qualifications, experience, and competencies to date, and a reflective summary.

 Phase 2: Study programme